SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/pdsf/shifter/clone_starDB.md

-This instruction shows how to **transfer tables from a live STAR DB into static directory**, to be uses by the Shifter-based local STAR DB serving tables to root4star jobs running on Cori/Edison.
+This instruction shows how to **transfer tables from a live STAR DB into static directory**, to be uses by the Shifter-based local STAR DB serving tables to root4star jobs running on Cori.

 The key instruction doing the trick is: